Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 and ensure that only authorised individuals can access restricted areas.

 Admin Group: members of the admin group have /inherit admin privileges.
-The system must have at least one admin user.![Graphical user interface, application, Teams Description automatically generated](./images/thesis/media/image10.png){width="6.3in" height="2.2423611111111112in"}
+The system must have at least one admin user.

+![Graphical user interface, application, Teams Description automatically generated](./images/thesis/media/image10.png){width="6.3in" height="2.2423611111111112in"}

-[]{#_Toc131962277 .anchor}Figure 9: Class Diagram
+[]{#_Toc133399590 .anchor}Figure : Class Diagram

 ## Securing application features